ShuaiShao93/Audio-Capture-Transmission-Player/README.md

 7. On server, run InjectDll.exe in 'InjectDLL' to inject the dll into the processes and start capturing audio.

-8. On server, run AudioSender.exe in 'TestCaptureAudio' to read audio from buffer and mix.
+8. On server, run TestCaptureAudio.exe in 'TestCaptureAudio' to read audio from buffer and mix.

-9. On client, run AudioReceier.exe in 'TestLibPlayer' to play audio.
+9. On client, run TestLibPlayer.exe in 'TestLibPlayer' to play audio.